 My Personal Experience

-One of the reasons I became a Cognitive Hypnotherapist, is because I came to understand that you do not need to have months and months of talking therapy session in order to feel better.
+My fear of needles blood test, is one of the reasons I became a Cognitive Hypnotherapist, is because I came to understand that you do not need to have months and months of talking therapy session in order to feel better.
 Another reason is that it has helped me to work on my fear of needles blood test.
 Since I have memory I experienced this fear.

 From very young, I used to experience extreme fear of needles blood test.
 It was to the point that I fainted a few times as I was getting the blood test or just afterwards.
 I remember, as an adolescent, always going on a specific day of the week whenever I needed to get a blood test.
 Once, I came across this nurse that was magnificent (meaning I did not experience any discomfort whatsoever).
 From that day I would only get my blood tests done with her because I even got to relax!.
 On one occasion, she was not there, but I was confident I could do it with somebody else.
 I have been very relaxed lately with my blood tests.
 Unfortunately, I had a nurse that said that my vein collapsed and that little drama took me back to square one.